Treatment for ADHD

 During this period, you will be asked to:

-- Submit forms that record your blood pressure, pulse and weight every week throughout the titration process
+- Submit regular monitoring forms recording your blood pressure, pulse and weight throughout the titration process

 - Submit an Adult ADHD Self-Report Scale (ASRS) every 3 weeks